DanCasterIt/load_in_mem_and_execute/README.md

 static volatile const char  str23[LEN]  ATTRIBUTES;             //goes to .bss (Block Started by Symbol)

 //with the current compilation environment in load_and_execute,
-//trying to overwrite data in .bss, .data or everythong outside
+//trying to overwrite data in .bss, .data or everything outside
 //the function scope generates a "Segmentation fault" error.

 ssize_t x64_write(int fd, const void *buf, size_t size)